Get Your License Here!

 A hyphenated combination of the current middle name and the birth last name of the person or spouse.

 The marriage certificate is used by multiple local, state, federal and private agencies, each of which have different rules and/or regulations regarding what documents are acceptable to change your name on their records following marriage.
 It is recommended that you contact these agencies to verify their requirements prior to applying for your marriage license.

 It is unlawful for our employees to answer questions of a legal nature.
 Our staff cannot advise you how to complete the marriage license application as it relates to your entry of a new name or retention of your former name on the marriage license application.
 For your protection, if you have any questions regarding whether you should or should not list your new name on the marriage license application, and/or how the Name Equality Act of 2007 may affect you, please consult an attorney prior to applying for your marriage license.

 When we issue you the Marriage License we will also prepare the request for copies form and a notarized certificate of identity which we will send in the the license.

-The county will record the Marriage License and mail the certified copies to you in 4 to 8 weeks.
+The county will record the Marriage License and mail the certified copies to you in up to 8 weeks (hopefully sooner).